Sillybutts/SkewerStock/README.md

 The MidStockA and MidStockB have a little built-in brim in where it interlocks with the StockBack.
 Remove these brims before assembly.

-All STLs were exported in print orientation.
-STEP and F3D source files are also included.
+## Assembly

+To assemble, build your Skewer as normal.
+Once it is done, then add on the stock parts.

+Make sure the threaded rods don't poke out the back of the stock.
+If they do, thread them in further.

+When adding the stock, make sure the T pull is rotated correctly.
+The slightly longer side faces down.

 ## Misc.

-**If you make any of my designs, I'd love to see yours!
+**If you build any of my designs, I'd love to see yours!
 Feel free to message me on Discord (Sillybutts#5905) or tag me on a post on Reddit (u/SillyTheGamer).**

 **If you are having issues with any of my designs, let me know on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).**